-(2009).Interpersonal metadiscourse categories in two Egyptian newspapers concerning the 2007 "constitutional amendments" [Master’s thesis, the American University in Cairo].
+(2009).Interpersonal metadiscourse categories in two Egyptian newspapers concerning the 2007 "constitutional amendments" [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Abdelmoneim, Ahmad.
 Interpersonal metadiscourse categories in two Egyptian newspapers concerning the 2007 "constitutional amendments".
 2009.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.